kartverket/ALB_Best_Practice_Manual/README.md

 ### Strengths
 - The only acquisition approach that produces a homogeneous terrain model consisting of both bathymetry and topography.
 - Very efficient acquisition rate in shallow water.
 With a ~3 secci sensor operating at an altitude of 450m, we have experienced an concistent acquisition rate of 13 km2/h including line turns.
 Establishing bathymetry with ALB in shallow water will make complementary multibeam acquisition from surface vessels more efficient.
 - Not prone to challenging sound profiles where fresh and salt water mix in estuaries and river inlets.
-These are areas where we experience large spatial and temporal variations that introduce significant errors when mapping with sonar.
+These are areas where one must anticipate large spatial and temporal variations that introduce significant errors when mapping with MBES.
 - A pure remote sensing acquisition method without the need for people or boats in remote, potentially dangerous or ecologically sensitive areas.

 ### Limitations
-- Sensor performance, generally the depth range achieved, depends on several physical and environmental factors that are difficult to assess and predict.
-First, the seafloor must have a reflectivity above a certain threshold and one must have a line-of-sight to the sensor free of obstructions and vegetation (physical factors).
+- Sensor performance, generally measured by the depth range achieved, depends on several physical and environmental factors that are difficult to assess and predict.
+First, the seafloor must have a reflectivity above a certain threshold and one must have a line-of-sight to the sensor free of obstructions and thick vegetation.
 Second, weather, sea state, amount of suspended sediment and rock/glacial debris in the water column will degrade performance.
 - A successful mapping campaign requires good acquisition timing.
 When mapping in marine environments, large algal blooms must be avoided, and when mapping rivers and lakes, water quality, turbulence, whitewater and rapids, and biomass in the water will either absorb or scatter laser energy.
 Timing the perfect acquisition window with commercially available sensors can be challenging.
-- Classifying a bathymetric point cloud is challenging, especially in low-density datasets where a geometric or statistical approach begins to fail and one must resort to more manual interpretation.
+- Classifying a bathymetric point cloud is challenging, especially in low-density or noisy datasets where a geometric or statistical approach begins to fail and one must resort to more manual interpretation.
 - Mapping the exact transition zone between "wet" and "dry" is challenging, and it can be difficult to distinguish the sea surface from the seafloor.
-This is due to both sensor design and how the system distinguishes between points in the water and points on the dry, but environmental factors such as waves and submerged vegetation can make resolving the correct point a challenge.
+This is due to both sensor design and how the system distinguishes between points in the water and points on the dry, but environmental factors such as waves and submerged vegetation can make the classification challenging.

 # ALB Use Cases in Norway

 Norwegian government agencies have been evaluating the potential of the ALB sensor for nearly 30 years.
 The Norwegian Hydrographic Service (NHS), together with Tenix LADS Corporation, conducted extensive tests in 1998 and 2002.
 NHS also investigated the performance of the then-new Riegl VQ-820 sensor in 2014 and the Optech Titan in 2017.

-The evolution of ALB sensor technologies has been high and in 2019 the current generation of Riegl, Hexagon and Optech sensors were evaluated by an ALB working group over a range of river types.
+The evolution of ALB sensor technologies has been high and in 2021 the current generation of Riegl, Hexagon and Optech sensors were evaluated by an ALB working group over a range of river types.
 However, the delivery was not a direct comparative study of sensors, but rather an in-depth investigation into the use of ALB as a tool for more efficient management of rivers and freshwater bodies.
+The report "Validation and application of Airborne LiDAR Bathymetry (ALB) technology..." details the project scope and results.

 ## River surveys
 Since 2019, NVE, Skagerak Energi and Hafslund Eco have mapped more than 30 rivers, and ALB is the de facto dataset that provides input for accurate hydraulic models and hydro-morphological analyses, such as monitoring sediment transport and erosion over time and simulating flood mitigation programs.
 [Knut Alfredsen](https://www.ntnu.edu/employees/knut.alfredsen), professor at NTNU, has been a key resource in introducing the use of topobathy point clouds in various aspects of river management.
 His report [Oversikt over bruk av batymetrisk LiDAR ved NTNU](https://hdl.handle.net/11250/3027750) details the practical use of ALB in river studies.

 ## Lake and reservoir surveys
 To create a seamless elevation model and provide a dataset suitable for habitat and ecosystem management, ALB has been used to complement multibeam measurements.
-A team at NTNU, Ahmed, Bakken and Alfredsen, states in their report [Assessment of the suitability of Green LiDAR in mapping lake bathymetry](https://hdl.handle.net/11250/3103489) that ALb is _"a dataset suited to identify potential areas for 7 spawning, feeding and rearing areas of lakes, if physical habitat preferences are known.
+A team at NTNU, Ahmed, Bakken and Alfredsen, states in their report [Assessment of the suitability of Green LiDAR in mapping lake bathymetry](https://hdl.handle.net/11250/3103489) that ALB is _"a dataset suited to identify potential areas for 7 spawning, feeding and rearing areas of lakes, if physical habitat preferences are known.
 It can also form the basis for physical habitat mitigating measures in lakes and reservoirs, potentially negatively affected by regulations or other physical modifications.
 As a basis for computational analysis in lakes and reservoirs, Green LiDAR will be very useful in establishing a bathymetric model for simulating commonly physical and chemical variables such as water velocities and depths, water temperatures and ice formation, sediment deposition and suspension, and basic water quality parameters (e.g. BOD, oxygen concentration, nitrogen and phosphorus concentration and turbidity)."_

 ALB has also been used to accurately map hydroelectric reservoirs to monitor sedimentation and facilitate volume estimation.

 ## Marine surveys
 A number of ALB surveys have been carried out in the marine environment with the intention of providing a number of test areas from different parts of Norway where ALB can be studied as a source for mapping coastal habitats.
-ALB is also an important tool for producing hazard maps for fast clay landslides near the coast.
+ALB is also an essential tool for identifying and mapping hazard-prone areas, particularly for assessing the risks associated with rapid clay landslides near coastal regions.
+Through its precise elevation data and high-resolution shallow-water topobathy terrain models, ALB provides critical insight into surface morphology, slope stability and drainage patterns.
+This detailed information significantly improves the accuracy of hazard maps, enabling authorities and planners to better predict, prepare for and mitigate the devastating effects of fast clay landslides in vulnerable coastal areas.

 # ALB Procurement Process